-PSC100 Missouri Constitutional
+PSC100 Missouri Constitutional Government

-Government

-Missouri Constitutional Government is a study of the U.S. and Missouri Constitutions.
+Prerequisite: Reading proficiency Missouri Constitutional Government is a study of the U.S. and Missouri Constitutions.
 The focus is on the principles and government institutions of both the State and Federal Constitutions.
 (F,S,Su,O)

-PSC102 U.S. and Missouri

-Governments and Constitutions
+PSC102 U.S. and Missouri Governments and Constitutions